Ayahuasca High – A Spiritual Experience or the ‘Vine of the Soul’

-The active ingredient in Ayahuasca, DMT (or dimethyltryptamine).
-This is naturally produced in the pineal gland of the human brain.
-In addition, they believe it to have a release during the 49th day of fetal development, birth, near death experiences.
-It also happens during the ‘shutdown’ process the body undergoes at death.
-People using this drug will get an Ayahuasca high.
-What is it?
-How does it feel like?
+The active ingredient in Ayahuasca, DMT (or dimethyltryptamine) is naturally produced in the pineal gland of the human brain. İt is believed this is released during the 49th day of fetal development, as well as birth or a near death experience.
+It also can occur during the ‘shutdown’ process the body undergoes at the time of death.
+During these moments, people using this drug will get an Ayahuasca high.

-Ingesting the ingredient orally will immediately break it down.
-This happens as the monoamine oxidase (MAO) which is produced by the salivary glands, instantly breaks down the molecule before it can be absorbed into the bloodstream.
-For this reason, they add the bark of Banisteriopsis caapi to the mixture.
-This enables the body to absorb the potent hallucinogen DMT.
+The experience of having an Ayahuasca high happens after orally Ingesting the ingredient.
+Monoamine oxidase (MAO) which is produced by the salivary glands will Immediately break down the molecule before it can be absorbed into the bloodstream.
+For this reason, the bark of Banisteriopsis caapi is added to the mixture, which enables the body to absorb the potent hallucinogen DMT.

 What are the Physical Reaction to an Ayahuasca High?